Eyamba V

-Eyamba V (Edem Ekpenyong Offiong Okoho Efiom Ekpo Efiom Ekpo) popularly known as Johnny Young by his Liverpool friends and known to the Efik people as Eyamba V, was the Obong of Old Calabar and the fifth Iyamba of Ekpe Efik Iboku.
+Eyamba V (Edem Ekpenyong Offiong Okoho Efiom Ekpo Efiom Ekpo, popularly known to Europeans by the trade name Johnny Young and referred to by the Efik people as Iyamba V) was the Obong of Old Calabar and the fifth Iyamba of Ekpe Efik Iboku.
 His father was Ekpenyong Offiong Okoho also known as Eyamba III.
 His mother was Edim Ekpenyong Ekpe Oku, a daughter of Ekpenyong Ekpe Oku also known as Eyamba II.

 Succession as Iyamba V

 Paternally and maternally, Edem Ekpenyong as he was known at birth, came from a line of Iyamba title holders.
 His father was Iyamba III.
 He was a grandson of Iyamba II and a grand-nephew to Essien Ekpe Oku who was Iyamba I. The fourth Iyamba came from the Duke Ephraim line.
 To consolidate their power, some Mbọñ of Calabar would obtain the Iyamba title to acquire traditional and political authority.
 The acquisition of this title would enhance the authority of the elected Obong and would expedite their role as rulers.
 Although Edem Ekpenyong was maternally and paternally from a family of Iyamba title-holders, he still spent a lot of money in securing the eternal ownership of the Iyamba title for his family.
 This action was similar to the actions of his great uncle Esien Ekpe (Iyamba I) who purchased the five lower Ekpe grades for his children and those yet unborn.
 Edem Ekpenyong obtained the title of Eyamba by paying an entire town for it.
 As a result, the Eyamba house was allowed to retain the title perpetually.
 Thereafter, Edem Ekpenyong chose to bear the name "Eyamba V".
 According to Hope Waddell, Eyamba's power was consolidated after the acquisition of the Iyamba title.